dmarrero98/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

 Searched for any file that had the string "tor" in it and discovered what looks like the user "dillan" downloaded a TOR installer, did something that resulted in many TOR-related files being copied to the desktop.
 These events began at `Oct 30, 2025 4:05:51 PM`.
+The user also deleted tor related files at `Oct 30, 2025 4:28:11 PM` roughly 30 minutes after the initial installation.

 **Query used to locate events:**